jamesturk/django-markupwiki/README.rst

 Requirements
 ------------

-django-markupwiki depends on django 1.2+, django-markupfield and libraries for whichever markup options you wish to include.
+django-markupwiki depends on django 1.2+, django-markupfield 1.0.0b+ and libraries for whichever markup options you wish to include.

 Settings
 ========

-To best make use of MarkupField you should define the ``MARKUP_FIELD_TYPES`` setting, a dictionary of strings to callables that 'render' a markup type::
+To best make use of MarkupField you should define the ``MARKUPWIKI_MARKUP_TYPES`` setting, a dictionary of strings to callables that 'render' a markup type::

     import markdown